Background

 Exploratory Data Analysis with FlowSOM

-When you go to the created FlowSOM experiment, there will be saved illustrations as Metacluster Box Plots and Metacluster Heatmaps (see below).
+In the created FlowSOM experiment, two illustrations will always be generated automatically, the Metacluster Box Plots and Metacluster Heatmaps (see below).
 You may adjust the layout accordingly based on the sample annotations.
 Please see here for more details.
 Overview of Summary plots generation using the Illustration Editor.

-(Example of saved illustrations Metacluster Box Plots in the created FlowSOM experiment)
+(Example of saved illustration Metacluster Box Plots in the created FlowSOM experiment.)

 - Color Heatmaps and Dot Plots by Functional Markers

-Metacluster Heatmaps is also saved in the illustration.
+Metacluster Heatmaps are also saved in the illustration.
 See more here on How to create and configure a Heatmap.

 If your panel includes functional markers such as signaling markers, activation markers, or inhibitory receptors, you can use the dot plots colored by clustering channel described above for those functional markers that you may not have included as clustering channels.